mesho23/real-time_chatting/README.md

 `npm i`

-import MySQL file(sql_congiguration.zip) and configure main.js file from line **27-32** to match your mysql user and DB
+import MySQL file(sql_configuration.zip) and configure main.js file from line **27-32** to match your mysql user and DB

 set up a Gmail account in mail.js (note you need applaction password if you are using 2 step authentication)